In this article, learn 7 top ways/tips to protect & strengthen your lower back to prevent lower back injury and lower back pain.

 Washing/Cleaning The Floor

-Don’t wash the floor with a floor-cloth.
+Don’t wash the floor with a floor cloth.
 Use a mop or a brush instead with a long.

-If using vacuum cleaner, hold it in front of your body with both hands and use small arm movements while cleaning.
+If using a vacuum cleaner, hold it in front of your body with both hands and use small arm movements while cleaning.
 Never hold it on one side of your body with just one hand because it will require large arm movements and involve more twisting torque pressure on your lower spine.

 Tip # 5